What’s in an FNAME?

 Then why are marketers who say they prioritize personalization taking so long to make use of behavioral data?
 There’s been a lack of access to that data and lack of knowledge that newer technology and tools have made that access way easier.
 There’s still a huge disconnect between practice and possibility.

 Marketers have had to juggle a dizzying array of decentralized, siloed, and inadequate data sources.
 They deal with user data buried in application code and CRM tools that store limited types of data that’s focused around the sales funnel.
 They have to handle batched updates, syncing problems, and a terrifying collection of lists.
-It’s not so surprising then, that as recently as 2013, 70% of companies didn’t use any type of personalization, even the simple stuff.
-Or that the majority of marketers just aren’t leveraging behavioral data.
+It’s not so surprising then, that personalization takes a backseat.

 Many businesses are still stuck in the past, focusing on simplistic personalization and marketing emails that focus on top-of-funnel acquisition and lead generation (where there’s less data to work with, anyway).
 Jones from VB Insights concludes: “Many marketers simply aren’t aware of the scope of possibilities.”

-These days, there are powerful tools (like Customer.io) that surface primary user data for marketers to put into service through integrations and data hubs like Segment.
+These days, there are powerful customer engagement tools (like Journeys) that surface primary user data for marketers to put into service through integrations and data hubs like Data Pipelines.
 Now, you can control and automate onboarding messages based on what people have actually done, get super-targeted with offers and content based on combinations of behavior and user attributes, and fine-tune your tactics for nurturing, converting, retaining, and delivering value to your customers.